Contents

 And don’t worry about complicated passwords—a password manager like LastPass or 1Password will help you keep track of things.

-For another layer of protection, two-factor authentication is a great choice (in a couple of years it may be standard and not a choice at all).
+For another layer of protection, two-factor authentication is a smart choice for law firms and aligns with law firm cybersecurity best practices.
 Here’s how it works:

 1. You log into an application via your username and password.